Le petit soldat: Pre-production

 Jean-Luc Godard wanted to start on his second film immediately after his first feature, Breathless (1960), for a variety of reasons, one of which was that he believed his opportunity to make a second film would disappear if Breathless failed at the box office.
 Another was a desire to catch up to his French New Wave contemporaries, many of whom had already made multiple films.
 Breathless producer Georges de Beauregard would also be able to request more funds from the French government.

 Godard devised the idea for Le petit soldat in wanting to make a film on the theme of "brainwashing," which he claimed he "got from reading [Arthur] Koestler."
 While working on Breathless, Godard told journalist Marc Pierret that his next film would be shot in Switzerland, "with three times less money," and be "something about torture."
 Godard was criticized by the French left for the perceived apolitical nature of Breathless, or, in some cases, a perceived right-wing one.
 The left also viewed many New Wave directors with suspicion due to their admiration for American filmmakers.
 In 1962, Godard attributed Le petit soldat to his attempt to correct his image as an apolitical filmmaker, telling Cahiers du Cinéma that "the New Wave is criticized for showing people only in bed; I’m going to show some who are in politics and don’t have time to go to bed."

 Reception

 Le petit soldat has received generally positive reviews since its release.
-On review aggregator website Rotten Tomatoes, it has an approval rating of 80% based on 20 reviews, with an average score of 7/10.
+On review aggregator website Rotten Tomatoes, it has an approval rating of 81% based on 21 reviews.
 In a retrospective review, Roger Ebert awarded the film four stars out of four.